grey-fish/grey-fish.github.io/Natas/Level14.md

 ```
 As now our query will produce an output, password for next Level will be revealed.

-Below is the same thing in action.

-1. We can see our request/response in Burp with our payload. (_it has been URL encoded_)
+Below see this in action, our request/response in Burp along with our payload. (_it has been URL encoded_)
 ![Level14.1_solution](./images/Level14.1_solution.png)

 <br/>